GoogleChrome/web.dev/src/site/content/en/media/prepare-media/index.md

 the two primary means of providing video in HTML on the major browsers.
 What those terms mean and how to use them is a whole topic itself.
 I won't be getting into those, but by the end of this article, you'll be able to create media files that are ready for use in DASH and HLS.
-I won't be describing DASH and HLS;
-however, to use media on the web, you won't need to know much about them.

 One final note: my selection of the file formats, bitrate, and resolution are not arbitrary.
 I've selected these values for speedy playback on the mobile web.